-So far for this year (2019) there have been three (3) major malfunctions due to compressor and motor issues.
+The gas plant has had an increasing number of equipment malfunctions and downtime.
+This year there have been malfunctions due to the high stage compressor failure, and the high stage compressor oil pump failure and malfunction.
 When the treatment system was inoperable due to malfunctions, the open flare was manually switched on, turning on the blower.
 The blower draws gas from the hill, bypassing the treatment system, and the untreated landfill gas is combusted in the flare.
-There are electronic fail safe alarms and auto shutoffs to assure no gas leaks in the system in the event of a shutdown event.
+There are electronic fail-safe alarms and auto shutoffs to assure no gas leaks in the system in the event of a shutdown event.
 This is all in compliance with SC III.2 and SC III.3.